fireship-io/fireship.io/content/courses/javascript/interview-graphs.md

 ## Breadth-first Search (BFS)

 Breadth-first Search (BFS) starts by pushing all of the direct children to a queue (first-in, first-out).
-It then visits each item in queue and adds the next layer of children to the back of the queue.
+It then visits each item in the queue and adds the next layer of children to the back of the queue.
 This example uses a `Set` to keep track of nodes that have already been visited.

 ```javascript